“I’ve always wanted to make love to an angry welder. I’ve dreamed of nothing else since I was a small boy.”

 Bruce claims one of the Brody sons in the opening bit, and goes on to track the grieving mom and surviving brother down to the warm Bahamas waters.
 Taking her opportunity to headline what would be her last film, Lorraine Gary reprises her role as the crucial Ellen Brody, now a haggard grandma with survivor’s guilt.
 Just as fun as it sounds!
 She goes through the film trying to convince others of the shark threat, but unlike her former husband, she ends up looking completely crazy.
 She also falls for Michael Caine, who’s a sort of drug smuggler pilot.
 An aged Han Solo, if you will.
 I won’t.

-So many clichés abound in Jaws The Revenge that sooner or later you’ll be convinced it’s a put-on.
+So many clichés abound in Jaws: The Revenge that sooner or later you’ll be convinced it’s a put-on.
 Not just the hemisphere-traveling shark, but the black guy who gets it (yet somehow survives even though they show him being killed), the “Get out of the water!
 Get out of the water!” screaming scene, and the randomly-exploding fish.
 It’s time to put the growling Vendetta Shark over the mantle and walk away for good.

-Shalen’s Rating: Symptoms of menopause may include hot flashes, mood swings, and episodes of clairvoyance.
+Shalen’s rating: Symptoms of menopause may include hot flashes, mood swings, and episodes of clairvoyance.

-Shalen’s Review: Justin is completely correct.
+Shalen’s review: Justin is completely correct.
 This is a bad movie.
 A very bad movie.
 A very, very bad movie.
 Michael Caine doesn’t belong anywhere in it, and I’m completely puzzled as to what he thought he was doing.
 The plot is nonsensical, the acting is bad, and if Mario Van Peebles wrote his own character, he should probably be stoned to death by other black persons for upholding such an awful cliché.

-If you watch it late at night, on cable T.V., with several heckling people, and it’s dubbed in Spanish, and the voice they gave Mario Van Peebles is absolutely hilarious1, it suddenly transforms into one of the most fun viewing experiences ever.
+If you watch it late at night, on cable T.V., with several heckling people, and it’s dubbed in Spanish, and the voice they gave Mario Van Peebles is absolutely hilarious*, it suddenly transforms into one of the most fun viewing experiences ever.
 I couldn’t stop laughing at lines like, “Abuela, no te preocupes.
-No hay un tiburon enorme.”2 That particular line is one my Sibs and I quote back and forth even now, and the motel viewing experience was years ago.
+No hay un tiburon enorme.”** That particular line is one my Sibs and I quote back and forth even now, and the motel viewing experience was years ago.

 You might start out thinking it’s just a boring, annoying film, but the first time someone says “Is that shark growling?” it’s really all over.
 If nothing else, you’d think Brody and co. would have moved to Duluth by now.
 Of course, given the way things play out in this series, we’d probably then have to see the giant shark swim upriver all the way to Minnesota, along the way evolving the ability to live in fresh water and alter its own body temperature.
 It would then trick some hapless, ethnically amusing character into loading it into a cargo container full of chlorinated pool water and dropping it into the Brodys’ Olympic-sized swimming pool, where it would survive despite the poisonous water and live on house pets until one of the Brody family decided to take a swim.